ulritter/CalSpeechReminder/README.md

 ### This little script reads the content of a Google Calendar and gives meeting alerts by reading the meeting subjects via text-to-speech.

 This was originally built to run on a Raspberry Pi using Python 2.7 but can be equally run on either MacOs or Windows.
 The script is supposed to adapt automatically.
-I have tested it with Python 2.7 on Raspian, with Python 3.6.4 on MacOs Mojave, and with Python 3.9.1 on Windows 10.
+I have tested it with Python 2.7 on Raspbian, with Python 3.6.4 on MacOs Mojave, and with Python 3.9.1 on Windows 10.

 The scripts reads the **_prefs.json_** file to load preferences.
 The explanation of these preferences are here: